 Know How 2 Go Michigan : Resources and suggestions for students beginning in middle school on how to best prepare for college.

-Michigan College Tour : A web-based guide to colleges, universities, and community colleges located in the state of Michigan.
-This website contains campus visit and open house information as well at many virtual campus tours.
+Campus Tours : A web-based guide to colleges, universities, and community colleges throughout the country and world.
+This website contains campus information as well at many virtual campus tours.

 College Week Live : The ultimate virtual college fair.
 This website connects colleges with students, parents, and counselors live online.